Health Services Department

 Individualized Health Care Plan / Emergency Care Plan

-Your child's Individualized Health Care Plan or Emergency Care Plan needs to updated each year.
+Your child's Individualized Health Care Plan or Emergency Care Plan is required to be updated at the start of each year.
 You can print a copy of your child's existing plan through your Family Access.
 Please update, sign, and turn in the copy to the nurse at your child's school.

 Medication In School